What Are External Links? (+ Best Practices)

 External Links Best Practices

-When creating links to other websites, there are a few best practices to keep in mind:
+When creating links to other websites, following SEO links best practices can ensure that your linking strategy is effective and beneficial.
+Here are a few best practices to keep in mind:

 1. Avoid Generic Anchor Text